GSA/digitalcorps.gsa.gov/_fellows/2022/tiffany-feng.md

 university: University of California, Los Angeles
 region: south
 bio_short: Data scientist ready to do purpose-driven work.
-why: "When I learned about the U.S. Digital Corps, it not only seemed like a fit for my experiences, but also a great opportunity to do purpose-driven work."
+why: "The U.S. Digital Corps is a great opportunity to do high impact purpose-driven work.
+My previous experiences utilizing data for social good helped show me how powerful data is in making an impact.
+I am glad to have the opportunity to contribute positively to my community through technology."
 fun_fact:
 tags: ['south', '2022','Data_Science_And_Analytics']
 track: ['Data Science And Analytics']
 ---

-Tiffany graduated from the University of California, Los Angeles with a Bachelor of Science in Statistics.
+Tiffany graduated from the University of California, Los Angeles with a degree in Statistics and a minor in Digital Humanities.
+While there, she enjoyed leveraging data and technology in social-impact driven projects and organizations on campus.
+Before the U.S. Digital Corps, Tiffany previously worked as a data analyst in the private sector.

+With a passion for social good and data science, Tiffany is looking forward to being able to combine these interests through civic tech.
+In her free time, Tiffany enjoys graphic design, cooking, attending concerts, and learning new things.